 VIVA’s Rapidway plan, launched in 2009 was made in conjunction with the extension of the Spadina subway to Vaughan Centre (it is likely that this extension will end VIVA Orange, as it will be replaced by the subway and an extension of VIVA Purple), called for rapidways to be built along the region’s busiest corridors: Highway 7, Yonge Street north of Highway 7, and Davis Drive in Newmarket.
 These would reduce travel times by up to 40% and connect regional growth centres.
 Yonge Street south of Highway 7 was not granted a rapidway, as York Region and Metrolinx approved a plan to extend the Yonge subway north from Finch station to Richmond Hill Centre.

 In November 2008, Metrolinx approved a $7 billion, five-year capital plan that included $1 billion for the construction of several of VIVA’s rapidways.
 A new terminal was to be built in the new Cornell development in Markham (at a cost of $5.6 million).
 In December 2010, work began to relocate utilities and add extra lanes along Highway 7 for a new rapidway to be built in the middle of the street.
 Construction on the Highway 7 rapidway began in earnest in the Spring of 2011.
 The stretch between Bayview Avenue and Highway 404 opened for buses on August 18, 2013, four months ahead of schedule.
-The section linking Highway 404 to Warden station is expected to be completed by 2014, with the remainder of the Highway 7 East rapidway from Enterprise to Kennedy expected to start construction in 2016 and see buses by 2020.
-This part of the project is late in coming because it is dependent on work going on for the new Downtown Markham.
+The section linking Highway 404 to Warden station was completed in December 2014.
+The remainder of the Highway 7 East rapidway from Enterprise to Kennedy is expected to start construction in 2016 and see buses by 2020; this part of the project is late in coming because it is dependent on work going on for the new Downtown Markham.